 Jan 10, 2025•2 hr 29 min•Transcript available on Metacast A case in which the Court will decide whether the Protecting Americans from Foreign Adversary Controlled Applications Act, as applied to TikTok, violates the First Amendment.

-Jan 10, 2025•2 hr 29 min•Transcript available on Metacast A case in which the Court will decide whether an award of the “defendant’s profits” under the Lanham Act can include an order for the defendant to disgorge the distinct profits of legally separate non-party corporate affiliates.
+Jan 10, 2025•2 hr 29 min•Transcript available on Metacast A case in which the Court held that an award of the “defendant’s profits” under the Lanham Act is limited to those earned by the named defendant in that case, exclusive of legally separate non-party corporate affiliates.

 Dec 11, 2024•1 hr 11 min•Transcript available on Metacast A case in which the Court will decide whether the National Environmental Policy Act requires an agency to study environmental impacts beyond the proximate effects of the action over which the agency has regulatory authority.